jiroger/word-analogizer/README.md

 </p>

 How to have fun with Word Analogizer

+  0) Make sure your machine is using Python 3!!!
   1) Clone this repo
   2) Download pip
   3) Navigate to the `word-analogizer` folder and type `pip install -r requirements.txt`
   4) Run `analogy.py`
   5) Have fun!

+Important note: using the default values, it will take around a minute for the algorithm to train on the Wikipedia dataset.
+Please be patient, and do not mess with the command line until it prompts you for an analogy to solve.